davedwca/davedwca.github.io/_posts/2024-04-30-EEM-Paint-Selection.md

 # Van Paint Color Selection
+On this page, I put the original van next to some colors.
+Can you project what the color would look like on my van?

-I want to paint the van so that it looks better, and blends with natural colors.
+I want to paint the van so that it looks better, with an earth color so it blends in to the countryside.

-This page shows some images of vans with colors I use for inspiration:

 ## The __Something Green Van__
+This is my favorite so far, but I don't know the color code or have a way to order it
 ![1999 Something Green Van](/images/1999_Dodge_Van_Something_Green_Facebook.jpg)
-Some sort of olive / army green

 ## Another Top Example of the Olive Color